 This track is for first-time nursing students (college juniors and above) who want to prepare for a career in nursing while earning a Bachelor of Science in Nursing.
-Upon graduation from the program, students will sit for the NCLEX licensing exam for RNs.
+Upon graduation from the program, students will sit for the NCLEX-RN licensing exam.
 The curriculum provides a strong scientific base of study with a diversity of clinical experiences and unique opportunities to work with vulnerable and underserved populations.
 The curriculum is community-based in that it supports engagement with the community throughout the nursing major by nurturing and building relationships with community agencies consistently over time through an innovative home-basing of students in a designated community for the entire length of their nursing program.
 The Regular Prelicensure BSN track admits for the summer (May start) and fall (August start) annually.
-Each cohort has 36 seats based on clinical groups of nine (9).
+Each cohort has 36 seats.
 Spring admission is not available for this track.

 Furthermore, the curriculum also provides a strong foundation for graduate study in nursing.
 The nursing program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and approved by the Florida Board of Nursing.